Hasselblad 500C – Ultimate Pin Up Camera

 hasselblad500c

 I have just been on eBay weighing up whether to buy a Mamiya 645 1000S or a Hasselblad 500C (or 500CM).
 The two cameras to me are like chalk and cheese.
 The Hasselblad 500C with a silver Zeiss Planar 80mm f2.8 is quite possibly the sexiest camera on the planet bar none.
 The end.
+The Mamiya looks nice too but isn’t quite in the same league.

 But after moping my drool I need to disengage my heart and engage my brain for a minute.
 I read plenty of reviews and look at many sample images.
 The photos are, well OK but they are far from wow if you compare them to images from a Contax 645, Mamiya 645 or Leica Noctilux 50mm f1.0 lens to name a few.
 I was looking at all images but in particular portraits, bokeh and DOF.